Share this:

 @HBCU20x20

-Connects African American college students with internships and alumni with jobs.
+Connects African American college students with internships and alums with jobs.

 @greatyop1

-College costs and scholarship information can be overwhelming in the search for scholarships, but it is all up to each individual.
+College costs and scholarship information can be overwhelming in the search, but it is all up to each individual.
 Free college is possible through student scholarships.

 Looking for scholarships is worthwhile.
 With multiple ways to pay for school, students may be able to eliminate or reduce student loan debt.
 Graduate and have college repaid in no time!
 Apply for a scholarship today.

 Please let us know if we have missed any college scholarships available to Black students in Cincinnati.
-If any other local organizations would like to have their scholarship listed here, please get in touch with The Voice of Black Cincinnati.
+If any other local organizations want their scholarship listed here, please get in touch with The Voice of Black Cincinnati.

 Adobe Stock provides Cincinnati African American Scholarships images.